hacks-guide/Guide-WiiU/docs/privacy/privacy-policy.md

  - Business Transfers.
 We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

  - Third-Party Advertisers.
-We may use third-party advertising companies to serve ads when you visit the Sites.
-These companies may use information about your visits to our Website(s) and other websites that are contained in web cookies and other tracking technologies in order to provide advertisements about goods and services of interest to you.
+We do not use third-party advertising companies to serve ads when you visit the Sites.

 ### 3. WHO WILL YOUR INFORMATION BE SHARED WITH?